Thursday, April 25, 2024

 Valeu a pena ter lutado, valeu a pena ter sofrido para assistir a esta festa.
 Foi hoje e foi aqui que destruímos o fascismo.

 [It was worth fighting, it was worth having suffered to attend this party.
-It was today and this is where we destroyed fascism.] ("The Portuguese Carnation Revolution", José Medeiros Ferreira, Shantarin, 2024)
+It was today, it was here, that we destroyed fascism.] ("The Portuguese Carnation Revolution", José Medeiros Ferreira, Shantarin, 2024)

 December 7th is the centenary of Soares' birth.